sathyanmurugan/songspotting/README.md

 touch .env
 ```

-Next, in your .env file, add the following:
+Next, in your `.env` file, add the following (remember to insert the full path to the project folder and remove the square brackets):
 ```
-source env/bin/activate
+source [full-path-to-songspotting-folder]/env/bin/activate
 export DEBUG=True
 export APP_SECRET_KEY='Insert Flask App Secret Key' export SPOTIFY_CLIENT_ID='Insert Spotify Client Id' export SPOTIFY_CLIENT_SECRET='Insert Spotify Client Secret'
 ```

-Now run the following to update then refresh your .profile:
+Now run the following to update then refresh your `.bash_profile`:
 ```
-echo "source `which activate.sh`" >> ~/.profile
+echo "source `which activate.sh`" >> ~/.bash_profile
-source ~/.profile
+source ~/.bash_profile
 ```

 Now, if you move up a directory and then cd back into it, the virtual environment will automatically be started and the environment variables are declared.
+Close the current terminal and start a new one to confirm that it works in a new session.

+####Please Note: If the above set of instructions doesn't work, you may need to use `.bashrc` rather than `.bash_profile`

 ### Running the app